 “If we consider the unblushing promises of reward and the staggering nature of the rewards promised in the Gospels, it would seem that Our Lord finds our desires not too strong, but too weak.
 We are half-hearted creatures, fooling about with drink and sex and ambition when infinite joy is offered us, like an ignorant child who wants to go on making mud pies in a slum because he cannot imagine what is meant by the offer of a holiday at the sea.
 We are far too easily pleased.” – CS Lewis

 Lord help us.
 You offer us infinite joy in you, yet we seek our joy in worldly offers.
 Offers that leave us empty and will one day no longer be.

 We turn to good things in our lives and make them our ultimate joy.

-We seek comfort as if its promises are better than yours.
-Comforts are seen as a blessing for ourselves rather than forsaking our abundance of comforts for your namesake.
+We seek comfort as if its promises are better than Gods.
+Comforts are seen as a blessing for ourselves.
+We should be forsaking our abundance of comforts for your namesake.
 Our families become the source of our joy rather than recipients of the love we hold when you are the source of our joy.

 Question For You » Are you chasing after temporary pleasures or lifelong joy?

 Money becomes our source of joy to where we work tirelessly to attain the next promotion and next means of income at the expense of the infinite joy that awaits us when we wholeheartedly seek you.

 God has provided us with good gifts.
 But we have to stop treating them as our infinite joy.
 We must see them as a means of God’s grace and an avenue to which we make God known and pleased.